How To Make an eCommerce Business Plan

 measuring your success

-Create a timeline that’s going to be challenging and keep you on your toes, but that isn’t going to be impossible to achieve.
-And, remember that this isn’t written in stone.
 If you’re continually finding yourself falling behind, it’s entirely possible that it’s not a failing on your part, but that something in your process needs to be adjusted.
 You have to be willing to reevaluate your process as you move through it.

 That’s it!
-You have a complete business plan for your eCommerce business.
+You have a complete eCommerce business plan for your online business.
 Both scary and exciting, isn’t it?
 Welcome to the life of a business owner.
 You’re going to be just fine.
-For good measure, check out these common eCommerce business problems and ways to solve them to get ahead of those problems before they even start!

 If you’re looking for a complete eCommerce launch checklist, read A 14-Point eCommerce Launch Checklist for New Store Owners.